 In addition to providing measures prepared in accordance with GAAP, we present certain supplemental non-GAAP measures.
-These measures are Cash Operating Costs, EBITDA and Adjusted EBITDA, and Normalized Net Loss.
+These measures are Cash Operating Costs (including its components of research and product development (operating cost), general and administrative (operating cost) and sales and marketing (operating cost)), EBITDA and Adjusted EBITDA, and Normalized Net Loss.
 These non-GAAP measures do not have any standardized meaning prescribed by GAAP and therefore are unlikely to be comparable to similar measures presented by other companies.
 We believe these measures are useful in evaluating the operating performance and liquidity of the Company's ongoing business.
 These measures should be considered in addition to, and not as a substitute for, net income, cash flows and other measures of financial performance and liquidity reported in accordance with GAAP.